 - Gaining alignment on a set of principles and values regarding family and ownership matters

-- Enforcing agreed-upon governance mechanisms through local regulations that may not have the required flexibility
+- Enforcing agreed-upon governance mechanisms despite local regulations that may not have the required flexibility

 - Identifying alternative sources of wealth creation beyond core businesses to maintain an acceptable level of income and wealth for a growing number of family members